dschach/salesforce-trigger-framework/README.md

 There are two methods that will show additional information.

-`TriggerHandler.showLimits()` will show Apex query and DML limits when the trigger handler has completed
+`TriggerHandler.showLimits()` will show Apex query and DML limits when the trigger handler has completed.

 `TriggerHandler.showDebug()` will show trigger entry and exit, but only during Apex testing.
 This is to ensure org performance.